sarkistlt/get-countries-info/README.md

 [data structure](#data-structure)

-Also you have to way how to use this package:</br>
+Also you have two way how to use this package:</br>
 1. [simple use, just import one function and fetch only that data which you need.](#vanilla-javascript)</br>
 2. [for advanced users, graphQL](#graphql)